Georgy Morozov: World War II

 Morozov was drafted into the Red Army in June 1941.
 In 1942, he joined the Communist Party of the Soviet Union.
 He fought in the Battle of Demyansk and the Staraya Russa operation in spring 1943.
 In July, he fought in the Battle of Kursk.

 By October 1943, he was a sergeant in a reconnaissance platoon of the 2nd Guards Airborne Regiment of the 3rd Guards Airborne Division.
 He fought in the Battle of the Dnieper.
 On 2 October 1943, Morozov's unit was discovered by German troops during a reconnaissance mission in Stracholesje, Chernobyl Raion.
 Morozov reportedly killed 30 German soldiers.
 On the night of 8 October, he captured a German machine gun, reportedly killing 20 German soldiers despite being seriously wounded.
 On 10 January 1944, he was awarded the title Hero of the Soviet Union and the Order of Lenin.

 Morozov continued to fight in combat with the 3rd Guards Airborne.
 In the fall, he fought in the Zhitomir–Berdichev Offensive.
 In spring 1944, he participated in the Uman–Botoșani Offensive.
 During the summer, Morozov fought in the Second Jassy–Kishinev Offensive.
 In November, the division fought in the Battle of Debrecen.
 It advanced into Hungary and participated in the Siege of Budapest.
 In spring 1945, the division repulsed Operation Spring Awakening and entered Austria, taking part in the Vienna Offensive.

 Postwar

 Morozov was demobilized in 1945.
-He returned to Elektrostal, becoming an overseer of production in an engineering plant.
+He returned to Elektrostal, becoming an overseer of production in ELEMASH Machine-Building Plant.
 The plant manufactured equipment for nuclear reactors.
 Morozov died on 29 April 1971.